Diego is a distinctive choice, ranked #444 in 2025. Your child is likely to be the only Diego in their class.

 About the Name Diego

-Diego is holding steady in the rankings at #440.
-It reached its peak of #397 in 2015 and has maintained consistent levels since — the hallmark of a name with lasting rather than trend-driven appeal.
+Diego has held its ground, ranked #444 in 2025 and never far from its best of #397 in 2015 — a name with lasting rather than trend-driven appeal.
 The name has been a consistent presence in UK records since 1996.

 In the US it ranks even higher at #145, where it enjoys a particularly strong following.